 You may make an election change that is on account of and corresponds with a change made under the group health plan of your spouse's, former spouse's, or dependent's employer if the other plan permits participants to make an election change or this plan permits you to make an election for a period of coverage that is different from the period of coverage under the other plan.
-However, you may not drop coverage under the medical plan or dental plan if it is mandatory.
+However, you may not drop coverage under the medical plan unless you maintain medical coverage under another plan.